 It should be noted that generally in residential areas other methods of disposing of vegetation are available therefore burning will only be permitted as a last resort.

-An approval from Council to burn does not negate the requirement to apply for an open air burning permit from the Rural Fire Service during the Bush Fire Danger period.
+An approval from Council to burn does not negate the requirement to apply for an open air burning permit from the Rural Fire Service during the Bush Fire Danger period or from Fire and Rescue NSW (FRNSW) where applicable.
 Contact your local NSW RFS Fire Control Centre or Fire & Rescue NSW Station to obtain a fire permit.

 Exemptions from Council Approval:

 An approval to burn from Coffs Harbour City Council is not required for the following activities:

 - Lighting a fire for cooking, recreation such as camping, picnicking and for fire fighting instruction.

 - Burning of vegetation for carrying out agricultural operations or